frederic-perez/AmE-dictionary/data/dictionary.md

 __as far as__ _As far as I'm concerned, if you can't do the crawl you can't swim._
 __as good as it gets__ :two::hammer: _Right now, Djokovic is about as good as it gets on a tennis court._
 __as it gets__ :two::hammer:
-__as it happens,__ _idiom_ :two: Coincidentally; surprisingly; as a matter of fact.
+__as it happens,__ _idiom_ :three: Coincidentally; surprisingly; as a matter of fact.
 Often said of an unlikely or unusual fact, event, or circumstance.
 __as many as__ _As many as five terror plots were foiled last year._
 __as much as__ _Inside today's Stateman as much as $215 in coupon savings._
 __as of now__ _idiom_ From now on; from this moment on: _As of now, smoking is forbidden in this house._